Smash powers and traces on parametrized spectra: An application of rigidity: Structures on the homotopy bicategory

-is coherently right-deformable and a similar check where we take the product on the right first.
-We do this by taking the \fibrant objects to be those spectra that are level $h$-fibrant, except in the category $\Osp^c(B \times B)$, where it can be either the unit $U_B$ or level $h$-fibrant.

-As in the proof of \cref{unit_preserves_equivalences}, this is a valid subcategory of \fibrant objects.
-The \fibrant objects are preserved by the functors in \eqref{eq:pentagon_derived} since $-\odot U_B$ is isomorphic to the identity and so preserves level $h$-fibrant spectra.
+The first of these is already right-deformable by \cref{odot_deformable}, so we check that the remaining two lists are coherently right-deformable.
+We take the \fibrant objects to be those spectra that are level $h$-fibrant, except in the category $\Osp^c(B \times B)$, where it can be either the unit $U_B$ or level $h$-fibrant.
+As in the proof of \cref{derived_unitor}, this is a valid subcategory of \fibrant objects.
+The \fibrant objects are preserved by the functors in \eqref{eq:pentagon_derived} since $(-)\odot U_B$ and $U_B \odot (-)$ are isomorphic to the identity, so they preserve level $h$-fibrant spectra.